GovTechSG/techpass-user-docs/docs/transition-passwordless.md

 ## Step 8: (Optional) Delete an unused sign-in method
-?> Proceed only if you wish to remove an unused sign-in method, such as remove other Authenticator app (TOTP) sign-in method, or sign-in method linked to lost device.
+?> Proceed only if you wish to remove an unused sign-in method, such as remove other Authenticator app (TOTP) sign-in method or sign-in method linked to lost device.

-1. Back to the Microsoft Account Security Info on your computer.
+1. Go back to the Microsoft account security info page on your computer.

    ?>On how to access Microsoft Account Security Info, follow [step 1](#step-1-open-my-account-in-techpass-portal) and [step 2](#step-2-open-manage-sign-in-methods-microsoft-account-security-info)